capworks/simple-ocr-sdk/README.md

 Hopefully this SDK can help you skip the boring stuff and get straight to developing your application.

+### How does it work?
+The SDK handles the EXIF orientation, and compression if nessesary.
+The API result will be transformed into a metadata result model with relative coordinates, that will make it easy for you to highlight your findings in your UI.

+### Limitations
+The current SDK support Png, jpeg and jpg.

+The vision API does not support pdf's.
+Pdf's need to be converted into images first.
+Some PDF's has readable content and can be processed more accurate this way, I recommend using PdfBox.
+Next expansion to this SDK will be a PDF module and a Azure Vision API.

 ## Example
 There is a demo app demonstrating how to get a OCR result using Google's vision API. https://github.com/DineroRegnskab/simple-ocr-sdk/tree/master/SimpleOcrSDK/Demo